jejacks0n/teaspoon/README.md

 ### Writing your first spec

-After you run the generator it will bootstrap you with a `spec/javascripts` directory.
-Teabag will automatically pick up any specs written in that folder that match the default [configuration](#suite-configuration-directives) directive.
-Here we are going to write the spec in coffeescript using jasmine.
+The install generator it will bootstrap you with a `spec/javascripts` directory.
+Teabag will automatically pick up any specs written in that folder that are named `[classname]_spec.js` (or .js.coffee/.coffee`).
+Here we're going to write the spec in CoffeeScript using Jasmine.

 ```
 mkdir -p spec/javascripts/models